Endometrial Cancer

 Surgery is often used to treat uterine cancer.
 The surgery includes a total hysterectomy.
 This is an operation in which the uterus and cervix are removed.
 The surgery should be performed either laparoscopically or robotically, when deemed safe and appropriate by the surgeon.
 Often, the surgeon has to make a cut in the abdomen.

 The operation also requires removal of the ovaries and fallopian tubes as well.
 This procedure is called a bilateral salpingo-oophorectomy.
 The doctor may also remove nearby lymph nodes to check for cancer.
-When the cancer is found early, surgery may be the only treatment used.
+When the cancer is found early, surgery may be the only treatment necessary.

 Radiation therapy is the use of high-energy rays to kill or damage cancer cells.